 The Space Weather Office of ESA is currently organising the “Space Weather Modelling Workshop”.
-This will take place at ESA’s European Space Operations Centre (ESOC), located in Darmstadt, Germany, between the 28th of February and the 3rd of March 2023.
-In addition to the on-site discussions and activities, the presentations of the workshop will be transmitted online to registered participants.
+This will take place at ESA’s European Space Operations Centre (ESOC), located in Darmstadt, Germany, between the 28th of February and the 2nd of March 2023.

-Prospectively, workshop presentations will be organised by invitation of the relevant speakers.
+ESA has been entrusted with the coordination of the space weather activities under the Horizon Europe programme.
+This workshop will be the opportunity to promote your most recent work in space weather modelling.
+In-person presentations are encouraged, and priority will be assigned in the order of registration.
 Ample slots will be allocated in the programme to allow for discussions between the experts.
 We will invite our on-site participants to actively collaborate on the coordinated mapping of models, and on the identification of potential synergies with other teams.

 A detailed agenda will be shared before the meeting.
 The tentative workshop sessions include the following: